Control of the Week #13 – Change Management

 Many changes can apply to this control and cover a wide range of importance and urgency.
 For example:

-- Normal changes – significant changes to a service or IT infrastructure that needs to be reviewed and approved by the change advisory board prior to its implementation.
+- Normal changes.
+Significant changes to a service or IT infrastructure need to be reviewed and approved by the change advisory board prior to its implementation.

 To summarize, a defined change management process helps organizations to perform changes in a structured, consistent and controlled way.
 Uncontrolled or poorly managed changes can have major consequences to business, especially if the change leads to any major incident or business-affecting outage.
 This can be avoided by establishing and implementing the Change Management process to help assess, authorize, and track changes throughout their lifecycle.